Blaze Union: Allies

 A nineteen-year-old soldier in the Imperial Army.
 Leon used to be a member of the Imperial Guard, but his parents were executed as scapegoats to prevent a national crisis, after which he was driven from his post by fellow soldiers.
 His forehead was branded in the process, giving him a large scar there; this incident made him reluctant to place his faith in people.
 Leon has a very gruff and proud personality, but is deeply loyal to the people he cares about, and becomes embarrassed when others notice this trait.

 Gram Blaze initially approaches Leon to see if he will train them in combat, but Garlot decides against this after seeing how harsh Leon is with his soldiers.
 Leon deliberately angers Garlot and challenges him to a practice battle, and receives a deep emotional shock after losing.
 He quits his post and winds up allying with Pandra in order to defeat Garlot, but after becoming disillusioned with Pandra as well, he attempts a form of suicide by cop after rescuing his little sister Elena from Pandra's clutches.
 Garlot rescues him and convinces him not to go through with it, after which he joins Gram Blaze.

-Leon is 175 cm tall and loves apples.
-This is the first game in which his face is shown.
+This is the first game in which Leon's face is shown.
 The exact nature of the incident his parents were executed for is unknown; Elena explains that the official explanation is that they breached military protocol.
 Like Thortie, he often calls Garlot "Redhead"; however, he starts addressing Garlot by name once they join forces.